SusanMarricone/mdx-dev.github.io/_posts/2014-12-16-open_source.md

 ## Why Contribute

-Besides all of us using these open source projects, there are still plenty of reasons why you should consider giving back to the community.
-When you contribute you can learn new things, know how to use the open source software better, and get to know the amazing people who helped create it.
+Besides all of us using these open source projects, there are plenty of reasons why you should consider giving back to the community.
+When you contribute you can learn new things, see how to use the open source software better, and get to know the amazing people who helped create it.
 You also get the warm fuzzy feeling knowing you helped other users.
 Lastly, it looks great on your Github profile!

 ## Finding Causes